Published on Australian Maritime Safety Authority (https://www.amsa.gov.au)

 • 1 July - Revised exemption comes into effect

-What changes are we seeking feedback on?
+What changes did we seek feedback on?

 The key proposed changes include: